kabiratnas/Devops/README.md

 # Devops
-This file is created for 2025 Devops projects
+This file this created for 2025 Devops projects
-This id juts for information purposes
+This is just for information purposes